-EAC Photography and Video Policy
+Photography & Video Policy

-Buildings under management of the Tennessee Department of Agriculture, including the Moss Administration Building (Brentwood House) and Tennessee Agricultural Museum are working offices and open only for official business during normal operating hours.
-As such, commercial indoor photography, including bridal portraits, group photos, senior pictures and special event photos are NOT allowed.
+Buildings under management of the Tennessee Department of Agriculture, including the Moss Administration Building (Brentwood House) and the Tennessee Agricultural Museum are working offices and open only for official business during normal operating hours.
+As such, indoor photography including bridal portraits, group photos, senior pictures, and special event photos are NOT allowed.

-Amateur photography is permitted outdoors as long as it is done while respecting others’ privacy and as long as activities don’t interfere with parking, traffic or access to buildings.
-Parking on the grass is NOT permitted.
+Most photography is allowed outdoors as long as it is respectful of others’ privacy and does not interfere with business, parking, traffic, or access to buildings.

-Special conditions apply at the Tennessee Agricultural Museum, which includes educational pavilions and sheds, the farmhouse, gardens and log structures adjacent to and within site of the main museum building.
-Generally, outdoor amateur photography at the museum after hours and on weekends is permitted.
-Amateur photography during business hours and special events is subject to the discretion of the museum staff.
-In all circumstances, handling or moving outdoor artifacts and equipment is NOT permitted.
+Special photography conditions apply in the area surrounding the Tennessee Agricultural Museum, which includes educational pavilions and sheds, the farmhouse, gardens, and log structures adjacent to the main museum building.
+Generally, outdoor photography at the museum after hours and on weekends is permitted without prior approval, except for commercial shoots (see above).

-Handling or moving artifacts, climbing on equipment, littering, defacement of any surface, graffiti or vandalism of any type will not be tolerated!
+Handling or moving artifacts, climbing on equipment, littering, defacement of any surface, graffiti or vandalism of any type will not be tolerated.
 The area is patrolled by security and violators will be asked to leave and/or prosecuted for criminal activity.
 Please help us keep the museum and grounds safe and secure by reporting any suspicious activity to center security at 615-642-1972 or Metro Police at 615-862-8600.
 For 911 emergencies, the location reference is 404 Hogan Rd., Nashville.

 The iris garden and gazebo is maintained by the Middle Tennessee Iris Society.
 For group activities and other uses of this area, please contact Ginny Russell at 615-883-4338 weekdays between 7 p.m. and 9 p.m. or on weekends.